gooriiie/SuyeonChoi.github.io/_posts/2020-01-08-2nd-project-post.md

   - Should commands be entered into the robot at once or sequentially?  -This should be considered in terms of direct performance.

 ### More details about the Q&A
-  - Should commands be entered into the robot at once or sequentially?  -This should be considered in terms of direct performance.
+  - Should commands be entered into the robot at once or sequentially?
   Think a robot as a human.
 Telling the final location would be more convenient than telling the next destination in sequence.
   But where security is high, it may be another problem.

 ### This Week final Goal
 Let the robot go to the GPS location we want in a flat, clear space.

-Consideration
+Considerations
 1. getting gps point
 2. calculate error
 3. navigating next